What is counselling and therapy?

 What type of therapy may work for me?

-During the current Covid-19 pandemic I am now only offering online therapy.
+I offer online therapy.
 I am a fully trained online therapist and have been working online for many years.

 What is a first session like?